vmware-tanzu/asset-relocation-tool-for-kubernetes/README.md

-# Relok8s
+# Asset Relocation Tool for Kubernetes

+The Asset Relocation Tool for Kubernetes is a tool used for relocating Kubernetes assets from one place to another.
+It's first focus is on relocating Helm Charts, which is done by:
+1. Copying the container images referenced in the chart to a new image registry, and
-Relok8s is for relocating Helm Charts with rewritten image references.
+2. Modifying the chart with the updated image references.
-It can relocate the images as well as modifying the charts.

-Relok8s can work with charts in directory format, or TGZ format.
-It can handle charts with dependent charts.
+The tool comes in the form of a CLI, named `relok8s`.

 ## Running relok8s